 The reason for our caution comes down to two factors: the warranty and the certification of authenticity.
 The warranty is not detailed as to what it covers and was a consistent theme amongst customer reviews.
 As for the certification, we’d prefer it was from outside experts, rather than in house.
 That said, Charles & Colvard is the leading distributor for moissanite, so it’s not as if there’s a “better” judge of quality out there.

-- Brilliant Earth offers a modest select of moissanite rings.
+- Brilliant Earth offers a modest moissanite engagement ring selection.
 You can shop just over two hundred moissanite engagement rings, available in many of the same options you’ll find with Charles & Colvard, just in more limited amounts.
 Brilliant Earth is also BBB accredited with an A-plus rated, committed to standards of economic, ethical, and environmental sustainability, and has more transparent and encompassing warranty policies.
 However, Brilliant Earth DOES have slightly lower, but still decent, overall customer reviews.

 - Other options include Etsy and Moissanite & Co.
 However, there are problems with both of these.
 Etsy is based upon buying from individual sellers, and can be rather risky for something like an engagement ring, though you may very well find highly unique options.
 Moissanite & Co had some red flags, including a number of complaints on BBB.